 Everyone seems to have a recipe for banana bread.
 It’s such a popular thing to make that I thought long and hard before even deciding to do my own.
-Seriously, there are thousands of variations on this simple thing: using overriped bananas to make a fabulous bread.
+Seriously, there are thousands of variations.
+This recipe for Chocolate Chip Banana Nut Bread is one of my personal favorites.

-Still, my kids adore bananas in a must-have-daily sort of way.
-So banana bread?
-It’s a natural fit for us.
-This particular Chocolate Chip Banana Nut Bread recipe has a subtle banana flavor that is enhanced with meaty walnuts and smooth, sweet chocolate chips.
+This Chocolate Chip Banana Nut Bread recipe has a subtle banana flavor that is enhanced with meaty walnuts and smooth, sweet chocolate chips.

 This is also a perfect recipe for cooking with kids because there are so many opportunities for children to get involved in the process.
 From the peeling and mashing of the bananas to the measuring and mixing, there are so many prime opportunities for them to help make this bread.
 I love seeing the pride in my children’s eyes when they say that they helped to make something like this … it’s beautiful.